Leonardo da Vinci High School (Buffalo, New York)

-Leonardo da Vinci High School is a high school in the lower west side of Buffalo, New York.
+Leonardo da Vinci High School is a high school temporarily housed on the east side of Buffalo, New York.
 There are 400 students enrolled in da Vinci spanning grades 9–12.
-The high school building is located on the D'Youville College campus.
-The school located at 334 Porter Avenue and serves Grades 9 through 12.
-The current principal is Gregory Lodinsky.
+The high school serves Grades 9 through 12.
+The current principal is Leslie Potempa.

 History

 Leonardo da Vinci was originally housed on the 4th Floor of the Koessler Administration Building (KAB) on the D'Youville College Campus and shared space with the Grover Cleveland High School for electives.
-Currently, the school is housed solely in Madonna Hall building which is adjacent to KAB still on the D'Youville College campus.
-Students who attend DaVinci have the opportunity to take college credit-bearing classes from D'Youville.
+The school moved to Madonna Hall building on the D'Youville College campus.
+Students who attended DaVinci had the opportunity to take college credit-bearing classes from D'Youville.
+In August 2023, the school was temporarily relocated to 167 East Utica Street.